Charge-4e supercurrent in a two-dimensional InAs-Al superconductor-semiconductor heterostructure: Results and Discussion

 In Fig.~\ref{fig:Fig2}f) and Fig.~\ref{fig:Fig2}g) we plot the normalized radiation power $P _{\rm det,norm} $ as a function of $f_{\rm det}$ and $V_{\rm int}$ for JJ$ _1 $ and JJ$ _2 $ respectively.
 The power is normalized at each detection frequency to compensate for the frequency-dependent background.
-A pronounced emission peak at frequency $f_{J,1}$ (red dashed line) corresponding to the 2e single Cooper-pair transport is measured over the entire frequency range from $\SI{5}{\giga\hertz}$ to $\SI{8}{\giga\hertz}$.
-The signal due to the 4e double Cooper-pair transport at frequency $f_{J,2}$ (orange dashed line) is weaker but becomes clearly visible in the emission spectrum around $\SI{7}{\giga\hertz}$ (orange arrow).
-Emission peaks at frequencies corresponding to higher harmonics are below our detection limit.

-In addition to the fan-like pattern, there is a replica of the fundamental Josephson emission appearing at a constant voltage offset below the predicted peak position.
-This feature is attributed to photon-assisted emission through environmental modes~\cite{Haller_thesis}.
-As its contribution diminishes for $f_{\rm det}>\SI{6}{\giga\hertz}$ we can disregard it by setting $f_{\rm det}=\SI{7.1}{\giga\hertz}$ in the following investigation.
+A pronounced emission peak at frequency $f_{J,1}$ (red dashed line) corresponding to the 2e single Cooper-pair transport is measured over the entire frequency range from $ 5 $~GHz to $ 8 $~GHz.
+The signal due to the 4e double Cooper-pair transport at frequency $f_{J,2}$ (orange dashed line) is weaker but becomes clearly visible in the emission spectrum around $7$~GHz (orange arrow).
+Emission peaks at frequencies corresponding to higher harmonics, $ m>2 $, are below our detection limit.
+In addition to the fan-like pattern, there is a strong replica of the fundamental Josephson emission appearing at a constant frequency offset ($f_{\rm env} \sim 1.95$~GHz) on the right of the predicted peak position.
+Its contribution diminishes for $f_{\rm det}>6$~GHz.
+Changes in power spectrum as a function of detection frequency arise from a frequency-dependent probability of photon emission due to inelastic Cooper pair tunnelling.
+This emission probability depends on the impedance of the environment surrounding the Josephson junction~\cite{Jebari2018}, which in turns has a complex behaviour as a function of frequency caused, for example, by standing wave patterns in the rf lines due to spurious impedance mismatch conditions.
+By setting $f_{\rm det}=7.1$~GHz, we can disregard the contribution of this environmental mode in the following investigation.